vuex-orm/vuex-orm/docs/guide/store/retrieving-data.md

 ### Order By

 The `orderBy` method allows you to sort the result of the query by a given field.
-The first argument to the orderBy method should be the column you wish to sort by, while the second argument controls the direction of the sort and may be either `asc` or `desc`.
+The first argument to the orderBy method should be the column you wish to sort by, while the second argument controls the direction of the sort, and may be either `asc` or `desc`.
 If there is no 2nd argument, the direction is going to be `asc`.

 ```js
 // Order users by name.